 Records also suggest declines in other species: Ancient Murrelets disappeared between 1970 and 1977, estimated numbers of Fork-tailed Storm-Petrels declined rapidly from 1971 to 1977, and estimates for Cassin's Auklets decreased between 1977 and 1983.
-Drent recorded Ancient Murrelets nesting on the southern island (#3) in 1970.262 That island was not searched in 1971, but the four main islands were explored in 1983.
+Drent recorded Ancient Murrelets nesting on the southern island (#3) in 1970.262 That island was not searched in 1971, but the four main islands were explored in 1977 and all five islands were explored in 1983.
 No sign of Ancient Murrelets was found in either year.